mudrap17/wordpress-terraform-docker/README.md

 ```
 </br>

-2. Spin up a terraform environment, which includes the Wordpress website, MySQL database and a backup container (answer yes when prompted to confirm tasks):
+2. Spin up a terraform environment, which includes the Wordpress website, MySQL database and a backup container (answer yes when prompted to approve tasks):
 ```
 terraform init
 terraform plan